hammoudiproject/SuperpixelGridMasks/README.md

 For more details about this work:

+`Update April 16, 2022:`

 > Karim Hammoudi, Adnane Cabani, Bouthaina Slika, Halim Benhabiles, Fadi Dornaika and Mahmoud Melkemi.
 SuperpixelGridCut, SuperpixelGridMean and SuperpixelGridMix Data Augmentation.
-2022. hal-03639460. (pre-print)
+2022. hal-03639460. (pre-print being indexed by the HAL platform, will be accessible soon)
 >  <a href=https://hal.archives-ouvertes.fr/hal-03639460>https://hal.archives-ouvertes.fr/hal-03639460</a>